jimnarey/alu_auto_builder/README.md

 ## Status and Safety

 The tool has been tested using a number of cores on Windows 10, Windows 11 and several Linux distros.
-Nonetheless, it is offered without warranty of any kind and used entirely at the user's own risk.
+Nonetheless, it is offered without warranty of any kind and is used entirely at the user's own risk.

-It is designed to write into only two places, temporary directories created by Python's built-in tempfile library (so in '/tmp' on Linux) and to an output directory provided by the user.
-However, it will write to whatever output directory you give it so some care should be taken when providing this.
-This is especially the case on Windows where the functions that involve building 'recipe' dirs require administrator privileges in order to create symlinks, an essential part of the process.
+It is designed to write into only three places, temporary directories created by Python's built-in tempfile library (so in '/tmp' on Linux),an output directory provided by the user and a '.bezels' folder in the user's homedir when scraping bezels.
+However, it will write to whatever output directory you give , so some care should be taken when providing this.

 ## Input files